Cowdint History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The Cowdint family name is linked to the ancient Anglo-Saxon culture of Britain.
 Their name comes from Cuthbert in the patronymic form where it was used as son of Cutt.
+Alternatively, the name could have denoted "the son, or family, of Cutha (famous)."

 Early Origins of the Cowdint family